Ford family (Michigan)

 century.
-Henry's grandson William Clay Ford Sr. and his family have controlled the Detroit Lions franchise of the National Football League since late 1963.
+Henry's grandson William Clay Ford Sr. and his family have controlled the Detroit Lions franchise of the National Football League since 1964.
 The Ford family are also members of the Episcopal Church.

 Although the Ford family's ownership stake in the automaker had declined to less than 50% of the company's equity As of 2010, the family retained operational control through a special class of stock that was established early in the company's history and retained when the company made its initial public offering in 1956.
 The family owns all of the company's Class B shares, which are collectively entitled to elect 40% of the company's board of directors, with the remaining 60% elected by the holders of the company's publicly traded common stock.

 Businesses

 The following is a list of businesses in which the Ford family have held a controlling or otherwise significant interest.